allan2/fastqc-parser/README.md

 This program summarizes many reports from [FastQC](https://github.com/s-andrews/FastQC) together.

 ## Features

 - separate tabs for untrimmed sequence data and trimmed sequence data
 - toggle to show failed tests only
+- outputs a report showing trimmed amount per sequence

 ## Currently Supported Metrics

 - per base sequence quality

 No longer will you have open separate files and flipping through them all to check your sequence data quality.
 View hundreds of plots in a grid in a single HTML file!